ademilly/micro-share/README.md

 - `/` used for health checking; serves a welcome message
 - `/login` POST to login; data should be send as json in request body
+- `/new-user` POST to create new-user; data should be send as json in request body
 - `/get/[pathtofile]` GET to download file at `pathtofile`; is protected by JWT token

 #### examples